Vietnam jails journalists for 'propaganda' critical of state

 “The harsh sentencing of Thuy and two other independent journalists is a blatant assault on basic freedoms and flies in the face of the freedom of expression enshrined in Vietnam’s constitution,” RFA President Stephen Yates said in a statement.

+The U.S. State Department, which has developed close ties with Hanoi while remaining concerned about its human rights record, said it was disappointed by the latest sentences, calling them “harsh” and “the latest in a worrisome trend.”

+“We urge the Vietnamese government to ensure its actions are consistent with the human rights provisions of its constitution and its international obligations and commitments,” a spokesperson said.

-Amnesty International said the latest sentences underscored the government’s contempt for free media, particularly ahead of the congress.
+Amnesty International said the sentences underscored Hanoi’s contempt for free media, particularly ahead of the congress.

 “Even by its own deeply repressive standards, the severity of the sentences show the depths being reached by Vietnam’s censors,” said its deputy regional director, Emerlynne Gil.

-“If the ruling party is so assured in its leadership, it should demonstrate its confidence by respecting civil and political rights, ending its tight control of the press, and allowing independent journalists to freely voice their opinions,” he said.
+“If the ruling party is so assured in its leadership, it should demonstrate its confidence by respecting civil and political rights,” its deputy Asia director Phil Robertson said.

 Reporting by Khanh Vu in Hanoi;additional reporting by David Brunnstrom in Washington; editing by Martin Petty and Jonathan Oatis